rails/rails/guides/source/action_text_overview.md

 After reading this guide, you will know:

-* What action text is and how to install and configure Action Text.
+* What Action Text is, and how to install and configure it.
 * How to create, render, style and customize rich text content.
 * How to handle attachments.